geoffb/www-geoffblair-com/htdocs/blog/new-zealand-2014-day-1.md

 ![View of Queenstown from Brown's Boutique Hotel][12]

 After unloading at the hotel, we walked to downtown and [Steamer Wharf][3].
 Scarcely had we visited a few shops when hunger pangs and delicious aromas convinced us it was time to eat.
-Unfortunatly, we learned that many restaurants don't open until 4 or 5pm.
+Unfortunately, we learned that many restaurants don't open until 4 or 5pm.
 Our first choice, [The Find][4], was one such establishment but we plan on eating there before we leave Queenstown.
 We wound up eating at a nice seafood and grill place overlooking the bay.

 Window shopping ensued for several hours after dinner as we hunted for souveniers and potential Christmas gifts.
 Shopping takes its toll and soon we stopped in at Patagonia Chocolate for a HoCho and churros dipped in chocolate.